WilliamStaudenmeier/Directory_API/README.md

 Runs on Python 3.7 or greater

+For it to work on a Mac with the M1 processor, you will have to change permissions for protected folders

 # Using docker:
   - docker build --tag flask-director .
   - docker run -ti --name flask-director -v /:<path to app.py>  -p 127.0.0.1:5000:5000 flask-director